Denver-Devs/recruiter-guidelines/README.md

 * Over-emphasize "cutting-edge" -- a ten year old company using technology from the last three years really doesn't count
 * Make anyone sign an NDA with you or exclusivity -- if you do this, you will be shamed out of the Denver metro area
 * Involve yourself in engineering politics -- the status quo today is usually not the money maker tomorrow so it's not always to your benefit to do exactly what the client/HM wants

+## Definitley don't do these:
+* Spam -- Posting more than once a day, or posting the same thing every day, will get your posts deleted.
+Let your posts breathe.
+* Compete -- We know recruiting is your job, don't try to out-post / out compete other recruiters in the channel.
+It's gross.
+* Get off topic -- Keep gig openings to #topic-gigs only.
+* DM members (unless they say you can) -- Don't engage in private conversations with members unless their post explicietly states something about DM'ing them, or unless they've given you permission to do so before.
+This is our happy space.